Toledo Cathedral: Stained glass windows

-The stained glass windows together constitute a very beautiful and important collection of artworks.
+The stained glass windows together constitute an impressive, important collection of artworks.
 The Cathedral of Saint Mary of Toledo is one of the Castilian buildings that preserves the most medieval stained glass windows.
 They were produced from the 14th to the 17th centuries; restorations were done in the 18th century, according to changes in style that had evolved with the passing of the years.

-The oldest, and also the most appreciated for the beauty of their stained glass, are those of the Rose Window of the transept (over the Portal of the Clock) and some of those of the ambulatory, even though these have a softer color.
-Then there are those of the main chapel and those of the north aisle of the transept on the east side that display enormous figures of saints and apostles.
+The oldest, and also the most appreciated, are those of the Rose Window of the transept (over the Portal of the Clock) and some of those of the ambulatory, even though these are less colorful.
+Then there are those of the main chapel and those of the north aisle of the transept on the east side that display large figures of saints and apostles.

 The makers of many of the 15th-century windows are documented.
 It is known that those of the main chapel and some of the transept were created by the glass-maker Jacobo Dolfin and his servant Luis, and those of the southern transept and some large windows of the main nave on the Epistle side, by the masters Pedro Bonifacio, Cristóbal, and the German monk Pedro.
 Later, works by the Toledan master Enrique appear.

 The stained glass windows of the 16th century are adorned with figures done in Renaissance style.
 On these worked such renowned masters as Vasco de Troya (in 1502), Juan de Cuesta (1506) and Alejo Ximénez (1509–1513), who worked on those of the side naves and of the west façade.
 The stained glass windows of the Rose Window and of the Portal of the Lions are by Nicolás de Vergara el Mozo.

 At the beginning of the 18th century, new stained glass was made to replace that which had been damaged.
 The artist Francisco Sánchez Martínez (one of the last glass-makers of the cathedral) was one of the better restorers, even though no new designs were produced and the old motifs were repeated.
 During the Spanish Civil War the glass deteriorated badly, but in the latter years of the 20th century a great restoration effort was undertaken and some of the brilliance of former periods was revived.